-The Hellfire prospect, located within PMP 53803, has been identified on 3D seismic and also has similar geological features to the producing Kapuni field.
-Hellfire is a contingent well that could be drilled upon success of either Cardiff and/or on location of a suitable joint venture partner to join TAG in its exploration drilling activities.
+The Hellfire prospect, located within PMP 53803, has been identified on 3D seismic and has similar geological features to the producing Kapuni field.
+Hellfire is a contingent well that could be drilled upon the success of Cardiff and/or on finding a suitable joint venture partner to join TAG in its exploration drilling activities.
 The Sidewinder processing facility is currently available to allow for efficient commercialization of a discovery.